m3g/MolSimToolkit.jl/docs/src/remd.md

 with the rest of the replica system.
 The other replicas show colors that are close to zero, which mean a proper interchange of replicas among the levels from 0 to 12.

+To produce a similar heatmap, but with the absolute (not normalized) probabilities of observing each replica at each level, use `heatmap(data; probability_type=:absolute)`.

+!!! compat
+    The `probability_type` option of `heatmap` was introduced in version 1.7.0.

 ## Replica path

 A heatmap as the one above suggests checking the path of the replicas along the exchange.